-Maybe this year there is a group of family or friends you could suggest doing ‘Secret Santa’ for instead of buying gifts for all.
-As a family you may suggest a spending limit, or you could choose to make homemade gifts instead.
+Maybe this year there is a group of family or friends you could suggest doing ‘Secret Santa’ instead of buying gifts for all.
+As a family, you may suggest a spending limit, or you could choose to make homemade gifts instead.

 A little bit each month

 Once you have a rough idea of how much you would like to spend in each category, it is time to add it all up, and then divide it by ten.
 In an ideal world, that is how much you need to tuck away each month.
 This could be into a savings account, with a savers union, or in a jam jar (if you have the discipline not to raid it!).
 However I know that life isn’t that simple for everyone, and that just may not be doable.
 What I would suggest it if you can’t save one-tenth each month, is to save what you can.
 Just make sure you put it aside as soon as you receive your monthly income.

 I have started using a few pounds from my housekeeping each month to buy savings stamps to put in a little card at my local supermarket.
 Many supermarkets offer this scheme, and some offer incentives of an extra pound or two for each completed savings card.
 The trick is here that you can, of course, use it to buy your Christmas groceries.
 Or you can use it to pay for your usual grocery shopping in December.
 The cash you have saved doing that can then pay for one of your other categories of Christmas spending.

 A gift every month